Effective Web Writing

 The Netwriting Masters Course mixes in some standard offline copywriting techniques and some new e-techniques.
 You don’t need special creative writing classes.

-WARNING: The Netwriting Masters Course is full of sound information; however, it is also full of links to SiteSell’s Site Build It!, a fill-in-the-blanks easy, but powerful business website building platform.
+WARNING: The Netwriting Masters Course is full of sound information; however, it is also full of links to SiteSell’s Solo Build It!, a fill-in-the-blanks easy, but powerful business website building platform.

 I use it, and highly recommend it, primarily because it is fill in the blanks simple, yet it is the most sophisticated and the most powerful hosting and business website building program available today.